retr0cube/fluoly/README.md

 - If it dumps an error similar to: `"fluoly" is not recognised as an interal or external command` or `fluoly: The term 'fluoly' is not recognized as a name of a cmdlet, function, script file, or executable program.` , Then check if the installation path is ![Added correctly to the PATH environnement variable.]("https://www.architectryan.com/2018/08/31/how-to-change-environment-variables-on-windows-10/")

 ## 📚 Usage
-- Currently, there are two commands with the `install` command having some options:
+- Currently, there are two commands with the `install` command having more options:
 ```
   install - Installs an Package.
       Options:
           -sys           TEXT   Let's you choose which operating system version of a
                                 package to choose.
 Note: This is only available for
                                 Tools.
           -c, --cpu_arch TEXT   Let's you choose which CPU architecture version of a
                                 package to choose.
 Note: This is only available for
                                 Tools.
           -v, --version  TEXT   Let's you choose which version of a package to choose.
+          -p, --path     TEXT   Let's you change the path where the package will be
+                                downloaded to.
+          -n, --name     TEXT   Changes the file name of the downloaded package.

-  show    - Shows info about an Add-on.
+  find - Shows info about an Add-on.
+      Options:
+          -md, --read_me TEXT  Shows the README.md of a package

 ```